-Holiday Shopping Starts Now with Lenovo’s Black Friday Sneak Peek Sale
+Holiday Shopping Starts Now With Lenovo’s Black Friday Sneak Peek Sale

 “While some consumers wait until Black Friday and Cyber Monday to begin their holiday shopping, others want to get a head start on finding the perfect gift for their loved ones.
 The Black Friday Sneak Peek Sale was designed with these shoppers in mind.
 During this early holiday sale period, customers will find great tech gifts for everyone on their holiday list,” said Carlo Savino, vice president of North America and Latin America eCommerce at Lenovo.

-For more details on all the great offers included in this year’s Black Friday Sneak Peek, visit https://www.lenovo.com/us/en/d/deals/doorbusters/?cid=us:seo:41h72l
+For more details on all the great offers included in this year’s Lenovo Semi-Annual Sale, visit https://www.lenovo.com/ca/en/d/deals/doorbusters/?cid=ca:seo:4vg6mb.

 *Offers good while supplies last.
 Shop early for the best availability.